jhu-dvrk/dvrk-readthedocs/docs/pages/calibration/Classic/suj.rst

 To use the SUJs with the dVRK controller and/or the dVRK software, the main challenge is to determine the current position of each joint.
 This has to be done if you have the dVRK controllers (for calibration) or if you plan to use the SUJs in simulation mode.
-Unfortunaltely, there are no graduation on the SUJ joints.
+Unfortunately, there are no graduations on the SUJ joints.
 To help with this task, we provide some custom labels that can be attached to each joint of the SUJs.